mustafacansevinc/highly-available-elasticsearch/README.md

 ## 📐 Solution Architecture

-Elasticsearch is a distributed, search and analytics engine which gives the near real-time search experience and analysis of data.
+Elasticsearch is a distributed, search and analytics engine that gives the near real-time search experience and analysis of data.

-It is fast, distributed and capable of handling the volume and fre-form nature of data, scalabe and resilient.
+It is fast, distributed, and capable of handling the volume and free-form nature of data, scalable and resilient.

-An elasticsearch cluster can be spawn quickly to use on AWS, but the optimization of the cluster will be cruical to improve the speed and sustainability.
+An elasticsearch cluster can be spawn quickly to use on AWS, but the optimization of the cluster will be crucial to improve the speed and sustainability.
 There are gigabytes of data coming in all the time and the data has to be easily accessible and the cluster has to be resilient.
 Elasticsearch works even with an unoptimized configuration, but as there are more data, there will be more errors to encounter.

 It is not that easy to run an elasticsearch cluster in **production**.
 It is always better to take time while building your cluster.
 You need to understand what your requirements are and what you want before building your cluster.
-And keep tuning the configuration as you encounter errors, until the cluster will become stable.
+And keep tuning the configuration as you encounter errors until the cluster will become stable.

-This solution will be focused on the resilience of the elasticsearch cluster and the design.
+This solution will focus on the resilience of the elasticsearch cluster and the design.

 ### 💪 Resilience